Colorado Concealed Carry Training Requirements | CCW Hub

 Concealed handgun training class syllabus/lesson plan

-Verification is valid for 10 years, provided the instructor's proof of firearms training certification remains valid
+Verification is valid for 10 years and may be renewed at any time before expiration (C.R.S.
+18-12-202.7(3)(a)), provided the instructor's proof of firearms training certification remains valid

-Verified instructors are listed publicly on the verifying sheriff's office website
+Verified instructors are listed publicly on the verifying sheriff's website, along with the expiration date of each verification (C.R.S.
+18-12-202.7(3)(c))

-Instructors must notify the sheriff's office of certification renewals; there is no grace period for expired instructor certifications
+Instructors must notify the sheriff's office of certification renewals.
+Per sheriff guidance (Boulder County Sheriff's Office), there is no grace period for expired instructor certifications, and letting a certification lapse results in suspension of verified status and removal from the public list.

-If the instructor's principal place of business changes, they must notify the CHP unit within 30 days
+Per sheriff guidance (Boulder County Sheriff's Office), if the instructor's principal place of business changes location, the instructor must notify the CHP unit within 30 days of the new business address

 Deceptive Trade Practice (C.R.S.
 6-1-707)